richburke/react-native-png/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A boolean

 **isGrayscale()**
-Returns a flag indicating whether or not the image one of the gray scale color types.
+Returns a flag indicating whether or not the image is one of the gray scale color types.

 &nbsp;&nbsp;&nbsp;&nbsp;_Returns_
 &nbsp;&nbsp;&nbsp;&nbsp;A boolean

 **isTruecolor**()
-Returns a flag indicating whether or not the image one of the truecolor color types.
+Returns a flag indicating whether or not the image is one of the truecolor color types.

 &nbsp;&nbsp;&nbsp;&nbsp;_Returns_
 &nbsp;&nbsp;&nbsp;&nbsp;A boolean

 **isGrayscaleWithAlpha()**
-Returns a flag indicating whether or not the image is the grayscale with alpha color type.
+Returns a flag indicating whether or not the image is the grayscale with opacity information color type.

 &nbsp;&nbsp;&nbsp;&nbsp;_Returns_
 &nbsp;&nbsp;&nbsp;&nbsp;A boolean

 **isTruecolorWithAlpha()**
-Returns a flag indicating whether or not the image is the truecolor with alpha color type.
+Returns a flag indicating whether or not the image is the truecolor with opacity information color type.

 &nbsp;&nbsp;&nbsp;&nbsp;_Returns_
 &nbsp;&nbsp;&nbsp;&nbsp;A boolean